bhagatsaurabh/rmac/README.md

 >
 > - An active [MEGA](https://mega.nz/) account

-1. Download the latest release from [here](https://github.com/saurabh-prosoft/rmac/releases) containing `auto-installer.exe`
+1. Download the [latest release](https://github.com/saurabh-prosoft/rmac/releases) containing `auto-installer.exe`
 2. Create a file named `config.rmac` on the target host that you want to monitor, this file contains configurations such as RMAC API Server URL, Bridging Server URL, MEGA account credentials and other host-specific settings. (see all available config [options](https://github.com/saurabh-prosoft/rmac/tree/main/host-client#config.rmac)).
 3. Execute `auto-installer.exe` on the target host.
 4. Select the config file when prompted.